 Estrogen may not be the only factor (there seldom is just one), but it’s an important component.

 Prostate cancer is typically treated with androgen deprivation therapy, also called androgen ablation.
 Often the androgens are lowered to castration levels.
 While this is effective in some cases it does not work in others, the cancers becoming androgen independent.

-More recent treatment is anti-estrogenic too instead of strictly anti-adrogenic.
+More recent treatment is anti-estrogenic too instead of strictly anti-androgenic.

 In Europe, natural treatment of prostate issues is typically done first, before surgical or pharmaceutical means.
-And in many cases it is more successful.
-Part of the reason for this is because there is so much confusion surrounding the topic, while nature has wisdom we’ve only begun to explore.
+And in many cases, it is more successful.
+Part of the reason for this is because there is so much confusion surrounding the topic, while nature has profound wisdom we’ve only begun to explore scientifically.

 The first area to look at is deficiencies.
-If your body doesn’t have the right amounts of crucial nutrients your chances of disease, prostate and otherwise, go up significantly.
+If your body doesn’t have the right amounts of crucial nutrients your chances of disease, prostate or otherwise, go up significantly.

 Vitamin D – Vitamin D plays so many roles in the body yet is a chronically deficient nutrient in many people.
 Its role in hormone production alone shows why it is important in prostate issues.
 Various studies have found higher levels of vitamin D reduce just about all cancer risk.